 i.
-Five-day Biochemical Oxygen Demand (BOD5) -- the arithmetic mean of the values for effluent samples collected during a month shall not exceed 45 mg/L; the arithmetic mean of the values for effluent samples collected during a week shall not exceed 65 mg/L; and the average percent removal for any month shall not be less than 65 percent.
+Five-day biochemical oxygen demand (BOD_5) -- the arithmetic mean of the values for effluent samples collected in a month shall not exceed 45 mg/L; the arithmetic mean of the values for effluent samples collected in a week shall not exceed 65 mg/L; and the average percent removal for any month shall not be less than 65 percent.

 ii.
-Five-day Carbonaceous Biochemical Oxygen Demand (CBOD5) may be substituted for BOD5, provided that the levels are not less stringent than the following: the arithmetic mean of the values for effluent samples collected during a month shall not exceed 40 mg/L; the arithmetic mean of the values for effluent samples collected during a week shall not exceed 60 mg/L; and the average percent removal for any month shall not be less than 65 percent.
+Five-day carbonaceous biochemical oxygen demand (CBOD5) may be substituted for BOD5, provided that the levels are not less stringent than the following: the arithmetic mean of the values for effluent samples collected in a month shall not exceed 40 mg/L; the arithmetic mean of the values for effluent samples collected in a week shall not exceed 60 mg/L; and the average percent removal for any month shall not be less than 65 percent.